• School Nomination

 Judging Criteria

-1. A reflection on “The science of building a better tomorrow” (30%)
+1. A reflection on “The Science of Discovery: Shaping a Better Tomorrow” (30%)

 2. Awards and other forms of recognition (50%)